Constitutional Tribunal of Myanmar

 The Constitutional Tribunal of the Union (နိုင်ငံတော်ဖွဲ့စည်းပုံအခြေခံဥပဒေဆိုင်ရာခုံရုံး) is the constitutional court of Myanmar under the 2008 Constitution.
 There is one chairperson and eight members on the Tribunal, who serve five year terms.
 Members of the tribunal are constitutionally elected proportionally by the President, Pyithu Hluttaw, and Amyotha Hluttaw.
-However, under the current military government, members are appointed unilaterally by the junta, the State Administration Council.
+However, under the previous military government, members are appointed unilaterally by the junta, the State Administration Council.
 The members of the Constitutional Tribunal are all required to be legal experts.

 Its headquarters is located in Office No. 54, Ottarathiri Township, Nay Pyi Taw City, Myanmar.

 Background

 In the 1947 Constitution, the Supreme Court decided upon constitutional disputes and interpreted the constitution (subject to article 151).
 In the 1974 Constitution, only the Pyithu Hluttaw (House of Representatives) had the power of interpretation (according to article 200 and 201).